Skip to content

 View the project map [JPG, 177 KB] at a larger size.

-In 2026, Phase 2 construction activities will focus on early works including road maintenance and brushing to upgrade and maintain key roads.
+In 2026, Phase 2 construction activities will focus on early works such as road maintenance and brushing to maintain key roads.
 This work will happen across all line segments.

 North Coast Transmission Line Phase 2: Construction Segments 5LO66